| Title: | Tidy Estimation of Heterogeneous Treatment Effects |

 with any number of covariates and appends three columns to the dataset corresponding

-to an estimate of the conditional expectation of treatment (.pi_hat
+to an estimate of the conditional expectation of treatment (.pi_hat), along with the

 conditional expectation of the control and treatment potential outcome surfaces